-- A DDR2 DIMM is keyed with a notch so that it fits in only one direction.
-DO NOT force a DIMM into a socket to avoid damaging the DIMM. - The DDR2 DIMM sockets do not support DDR DIMMs.
-DO NOT install DDR DIMMs to the DDR2 DIMM sockets.
+- (m) - A DDR3 DIMM is keyed with a notch so that it fits in only one direction.
+DO NOT force a DIMM into a socket to avoid damaging the DIMM. - The DDR3 DIMM sockets do not support DDR and DDR2 DIMMs.
+DO NOT install DDR or DDR2 DIMMs to the DDR3 DIMM sockets.